Home / ORPAS Application Guide / ORPAS – University of Ottawa

 • A relevant subject course in linguistics, preferably in general phonetics or phonetics/phonology (e.g., LIN2720 or the equivalent)

-Linguistics units must be recognized as units in the study of language from the perspective of modern linguistics, not in the study of a specific language (including the phonology and phonetics of the language), literature, writing, culture or folklore, regardless of the department in which they were taken.
+Linguistics units must be recognized as units in the study of language from the perspective of modern linguistics, not in the study of a specific language (including the phonology and phonetics of the language, literature, writing, culture or folklore of that language), regardless of the department in which they were taken.

-• The Casper test may be taken in English or French
+• The Casper test may be taken in English or French, according to your preference.

 • If English was the language of instruction in your undergraduate program, you will need to take a French proficiency test.